AWS CLI Cheatsheet

 Server-side filtering in the AWS CLI is provided by the AWS service API.
 The parameter names and functions vary between services.
 Some common parameter names used for filtering are:

-such as ec2, autoscaling, and rds.- Names starting with the word
+--filtersuch as ses and ce.--filterssuch as ec2, autoscaling, and rds.- Names starting with the word

-for theaws dynamodb scan
+filter, for example-filter-expressionfor theaws dynamodb scancommand.

 Client-side filtering